anandkshitiz/anandkshitiz.github.io/_posts/2021-05-29-rate-limiter-design-strategy.md

 ## Introduction
 {: .themeBlue}

-Recently, I got a chance to introduce Rate Limiter for the purpose of throttling API requests coming to the servers.
+Recently, I got a chance to implement Rate Limiter for the purpose of throttling API requests coming to the servers.
 The servers in the system have been benchmarked against maximum and average rps(requests per second) and there is an auto-scaling in place which can cater to an increase in load.

-Even with this setup in place and accepting the fact that the client can retry for any failed transaction, in case of high load if auto-scaling takes more time, the new servers will get over-whelmed with the requests which could result in resource starvation and result in more failed transactions and total chaos in the system.
+Even with this setup in place and accepting the fact that the client can retry for any failed transaction, in case of high load if auto-scaling takes more time, the new servers will get overwhelmed with the requests which could result in resource starvation and result in more failed transactions and total chaos in the system.
 Moreover, auto-scaling can also not be infinite as it can lead to an unplanned infrastructure cost.

 This is a good use case for implementing throttling using rate-limiting for individual APIs.

-In this post I have tried to share my understanding of the concept of Rate Limiter and provide a high level design and strategy behind Rate Limiter.
-I have also created a separate post for implementation of Rate Limiter using Java [here]({% post_url 2021-05-29-rate-limiter-implementation %}) .
+In this post I have tried to share my understanding of the concept of Rate Limiter and have provided a high level design and strategy while implementing Rate Limiter.
+I have also created a separate post for coding implementation of Rate Limiter using Java [here]({% post_url 2021-05-29-rate-limiter-implementation %}) .

 ## What is rate limiting in software systems ?
 {: .themeBlue}